HewlettPackard/OpenShift-on-SimpliVity/README.md

    **Note:** The playbook will create a secret to store the password for the binding user.

-2. edit `group_vars/all/vault.yml` (preferably using `ansible-vault` because you want this file to be encrypted) and configure the variable `vault.ldap_bind_user_password:`  This is the password for the LDAP user you use for binding with the LDAP service.
+2. Edit `group_vars/all/vault.yml` (preferably using `ansible-vault` because you want this file to be encrypted) and configure the variable `vault.ldap_bind_user_password`.
+This is the password for the LDAP user you use for binding with the LDAP service.

    ```bash
    vault:
      ldap_bind_user_password: 'YourPasswordHere'
    ```

 3. The playbook supports secure LDAP which means you need to configure the identity provider with the CA Bundle of the LDAP server.
 This bundle should be exported in PEM format.
 How you retrieve this CA bundle depends on your environment and is beyond the scope of this documentation.
 In any case, you **MUST** deposit this bundle under the name `ca.pem` in `playbooks/roles/ldap/files`. **The default bundle that comes with the repository will not work** but we leave it here for you to see which format is needed.

    **Note:** the playbook creates a ConfigMap to store this bundle.

 4. Edit the file named `ldap_cr.yml` under `playbooks/roles/ldap/vars`.
 The OpenShift 4.1 documentation explains how to populate this file [here](https://docs.openshift.com/container-platform/4.1/authentication/identity_providers/configuring-ldap-identity-provider.html) .
 Because the content of this file is highly customizable we did not try to parameterize it.
 The url in this file is an [RFC 2255](https://tools.ietf.org/html/rfc2255) URL.
 An [Appendix](#ldap_cr_yml) later in this document reproduces and comments the default `ldap_cr.yml` that this repository ships.
 Remember, you **must** edit this file because it will not work in your environment.

 **Note:** Before you attempt to run `playbooks/ldap.yml` you may want to test your settings with a tool like `ldapsearch` (for example).
 If you cannot query your LDAP with the Bind DN, Bind password and CA Bundle your configured earlier then the identity provider that the playbook configures will fail to interact with your LDAP service.